mlpack/mlpack/doc/user/methods/hoeffding_tree.md

  * `tree = HoeffdingTree(data, labels, numClasses)
  * `tree = HoeffdingTree(data, labels, numClasses, batchTraining=true, successProbability=0.95, maxSamples=0, checkInterval=100, minSamples=100)`
-   - Train non-incrementally on numerical-only data.
+   - Train non-incrementally on the given data.
-    TODO: should this actually be numerical-only?
+   - The tree will be reset if `numClasses` or the data's dimensionality does not match the current settings of the tree.

 ---

  * `tree = HoeffdingTree(data, datasetInfo, labels, numClasses)
  * `tree = HoeffdingTree(data, datasetInfo, labels, numClasses, batchTraining=true, successProbability=0.95, maxSamples=0, checkInterval=100, minSamples=100)`
    - Train non-incrementally on mixed categorical data.
+   - The tree will be reset if `numClasses` or `datasetInfo` does not match the current settings of the tree.

 ---